About Aimbridge Hospitality

 Laundry Attendant

-Wash, dry, and fold linens and guest clothing.
+Wash, dry, and fold guest linens and uniforms.
 Maintain a clean and organized laundry area.
-Ensure all items are handled with care.

 Find Laundry Attendant jobs